alxv/NephroTrend/Readme.md

 ## Repository Contents

-- **`/codelists`**: Standardized clinical code lists used for patient cohort identification and feature extraction from electronic health records
+- **`codelists`**: Standardized clinical code lists used for patient cohort identification and feature extraction from electronic health records
-- **`/shiny_app`**: R scripts for the interactive visualization tool that provides real-time risk alerts and visualization of predicted creatinine trajectories
+- **`shiny_app`**: R scripts for the interactive visualization tool that provides real-time risk alerts and visualization of predicted creatinine trajectories

 ## Data Source